 If prayer is a conversation, then start with sharing.
 Tell God about your day.
 Let Him know what happened—whether good or bad.
 Ask Him for what you need.
 Maybe that’s wisdom to know how to navigate a tricky project at work, or perhaps you need strength to continue caregiving for an ill family member.

-At first, it may not feel as if God is listening to you.
+When you first start learning to pray, it may not feel as if God is listening to you.
 You may hear only silence, and in the silence, it’s tempting to believe that God is ignoring you or has forgotten you.
 But consider this: when you’re truly listening to someone else, aren’t you silent?
 Don’t you give the other person space to speak?

 You’re not ignoring the other party.
 You haven’t forgotten them.
 You’re merely respecting their right to speak.